 Barcelona is most well known for it’s outstanding Gaudi architecture, such as La Sagrada Familia, and sunny beaches.
 But as incredible as those things are to see, Barcelona is much more than that.
 Wandering through the Gothic quarter on any day is pure magic.
 The gothic hides quaint cocktail bars, that will make cocktails for just 4 euro, and cheap simple foods that will explode your taste buds; like 80c baguettes, pizza and home-made samosas.
 Although Barcelona’s main beach doesn’t have very desirable water to swim in, the locals make it worth your while.
 Old Spanish men playing chess, beach bars playing live music, and the stretch of nude beach (if that takes your fancy).
 But the most amazing part about Barcelona is the city skyline.
 And what better way to see it than from Bunker del Carmel.
 Sitting atop one of the highest points in Barcelona, not only will you get in your fitness walking up there, but you’ll see views of the entire city that make even La Sagrada Familia seem small.
 A picnic here at sunset, followed by a trip to see Montjuic’s magic fountains, is a perfect way to end the day in busy Barcelona.

-Click here to find your accomodation in Barcelona.
+Click here to find your accommodation in Barcelona.
 Any booking you make helps support this site, but won’t cost you any extra.

 By Matilda from @mecc_travels